Ownership & Transferability of DOTs (Digital Ownership Tokens)

-Each Digital Ownership Token (DOT) representing a Medal of Honor establishes a unique, personal connection between the original holder and the XDRIP ecosystem.
+Each Digital Ownership Token (DOT) representing a Common, Uncommon, Rare, Epic, or Legendary Medal of Honor establishes a unique, personal connection between the original holder and the XDRIP ecosystem.

 -